RobertARandolph/AdmiralBumbleBee_Talon/readme.md

 # What can you do?

+Most of these commands know if emacs is in insert or normal mode, and acts accordingly.
+You can say "delete up to fine" while in insert mode and it will jump to normal mode, delete up to "f" and go back into insert.

 * Vim Grammar support (main things are there, including counts, and growing)
   * "Visual Around Word" = "vaw"
     * Creates a selection around a word.